GitHubCoder144/Securox/README.md

 # Securox

-Securox is a terminal-based, lightweight system-monitering and logging tool for macOS.
+Securox is a terminal-based, lightweight system-monitering and logging tool for macOS and Linux.
   1. Brings Real Time Data for CPU, Network, Memory, and Disk.
   2. catagorizes alerts by severity (Red (>90%), Orange (60%-90%), and Green (<60%)) for reference.
   3. Saves Detailed Monitering Alerts where users can see past Securox Runs.